ViriAldi/HomeworkCycle2020/README.md

 * <b>tempaltes</b> - directory with html templates for web site

 * <b>static</b> - directory with static files (images, css, javascipt, fonts)

-## Examples

-This is the directory with UML's of ADT and Data Structures and with working examples

 ## Structures